pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/building-api/index.md

     val_out = up_res.outputs[f'{output}'].value
 ```

-This scaffolding gives us a declarative workflow that takes in a directory with
-a Pulumi program in it and runs a set of commands against it.
+This scaffolding gives us a declarative workflow that takes in a directory with a Pulumi program in it and runs a set of commands against it.

 We haven't made an API just yet.
-We've made the most simple program you can make
-with the Automation API: A procedure for creating, updating, or deleting a
+We've made the most simple program you can make with the Automation API: a procedure for creating, updating, or deleting a specific stack.
-specific stack.

 ### Considerations with Destroy

-The basics of such an API is taking the commands we call in the CLI and
-generalizing them to an interface that can be easily programmed.
-We also,
-however, would like to have the ability to destroy a stack locally as we’d like
-any future work locally to go through the API as well, but we really don’t want
-any automation to be able to destroy a stack without human approval (unless
-perhaps it’s an ephemeral stack for smoke testing).
-That's the part at the top
-of the code that defines a `destroy` variable, or flag, that can enable the
-destroy workflow.
+The basics of such an API is taking the commands we call in the CLI and generalizing them to an interface that can be easily programmed.
+We also, however, would like to have the ability to destroy a stack locally as we'd like any future work locally to go through the API as well, but we really don't want any automation to be able to destroy a stack without human approval (unless perhaps it's an ephemeral stack for smoke testing).
+That's the part at the top of the code that defines a `destroy` variable, or flag, that can enable the destroy workflow.

 ## Automating Commands

-Now that we have that rough scaffolding, let's make it more reusable and more
-like an API.
+Now that we have that rough scaffolding, let's make it more reusable and more like an API.
 Modify `learn-auto-api/{{< langfile >}}` like this:

 ```python
 import json